Last updated 46 days ago

 - To be contacted by the medical investigator, the patient must meet the main medical criteria described in the protocol.

-- Filling out the form does not oblige you to participate, but we recommend doing so in order to receive more information.
+- Completing the form does not obligate you to participate, but we recommend doing so in order to receive more information.

-- This is a clinical trial for children and adolescents, so the form must be completed by the patient’s parent or legal guardian.
+- This is a clinical trial for children and adolescents; therefore, the form must be completed by the patient's mother, father, or legal guardian.

 Alkermes, Inc.